 Bill Clarke, Founder & President

 After establishing the Osprey Foundation in 2003, Bill Clarke retired from a successful career in finance to devote full time to the foundation in 2007.
 His work in Mayan communities in the highlands of Guatemala helped shape his passion for the current focus areas in WASH and cook stoves in the developing world.
 Extensive travel in an ever “shrinking” world has highlighted his pursuit of another foundation focus – ecumenical and interfaith relations.
 Personal contact is particularly important to him in developing a close rapport and understanding of grantees and the issues they are working to solve.
-In addition to his duties as president of the foundation, he serves on three boards: the Health Advisory Board of the Johns Hopkins Bloomberg School of Public Health, the Advisory Board for OSI – Baltimore as Board Chair, and the Governance Board for IMA World Health as Treasurer.
+In addition to his duties as president of the foundation, he serves on two boards: the Health Advisory Board of the Johns Hopkins Bloomberg School of Public Health and the Advisory Board for OSI – Baltimore as Board Chair.
 Bill holds a BS degree in Finance from Lehigh University and proudly drives a Tesla and lives in a LEED Platinum home as part of his commitment to a healthy and sustainable planet.

 Bonnie Clarke, Trustee, Ecumenical & Interfaith